 About California High-Speed Rail

-The California High-Speed Rail Authority (Authority) is responsible for planning, designing, building and operation of the first high-speed rail system in the nation.
-California high-speed rail will connect the mega-regions of the state, contribute to economic development and a cleaner environment, create jobs and preserve agricultural and protected lands.
+The California High-Speed Rail Authority (Authority) is responsible for planning, designing, building, and operating the first high-speed rail system in the nation.
+California high-speed rail will connect the megaregions of the state, contribute to economic development and a cleaner environment, create jobs, and preserve agricultural and protected lands.

 Important Project Milestones

-1996 - The Commission determined HSR in California was, in fact, feasible.
+- 1996 – The Intercity High-Speed Rail Commission determined HSR in California was, in fact, feasible.
 The California High-Speed Rail Authority was then created by the Legislature to oversee implementation.

 - 1994 – As part of the High-Speed Rail Development Act of 1994, California was identified as one of the five corridors nationally for high-speed rail planning.
 The California Legislature also created the Intercity High-Speed Rail Commission and charged it with determining the feasibility of a system in California.

 - 1981 – California pursued the idea of a Southern California high-speed rail (HSR) corridor working with Japanese partners.

 The California High-Speed Rail Authority makes every effort to ensure the website and its contents meet mandated ADA requirements as per the California State mandated Web Content Accessibility Guidelines 2.0 Level AA standard.
 If you are looking for a particular document not located on the California High-Speed Rail Authority website, you may make a request for the document under the Public Records Act through the Public Records Act page.
 If you have any questions about the website or its contents, please contact the Authority at firstname.lastname@example.org.